LingeJohnsen/Playlist-curator/README.md

 # Playlist-curator
 This repository explores the possibilities of the features available through the Spotify API (via spotipy in this repo).
-The goal is to make useful playlist generators to enhance my Spotify experience.
+The goal is to make useful playlist curators to enhance my Spotify experience.

 ## General files